BernieSumption/wp-geo-big-map/readme.txt

 WP-Geo Big Map is designed to work with the Twenty Ten theme.
 When posts are viewed within an iframe, the CSS class "post-only" is added to the HTML body tag.
 The WP-Geo Big Map stylesheet contains rules that hide navigation elements and change the page width.

-If you use another theme, you may have to change the CSS rules to hide unwranted page elements when in the map iframes.
+If you use another theme, you may have to change the CSS rules to hide unwanted page elements when in the map iframes.

 == Installation ==